 The 2025 Los Angeles wildfires, a series of catastrophic blazes that erupted in early January, caused significant damage and loss of life across the region.
 The fires, particularly the Palisades and Eaton fires, burned over 57,000 acres, destroyed thousands of structures, and resulted in at least 29 deaths.
 These fires were largely attributed to a combination of factors, including strong Santa Ana winds and dry vegetation.

-Several of our member organizations are providing workshops, clinics, resource fairs, and other events supporting wildfire recovery.
-To see what events have been shared with us, visit our Calendar Events page.
+A number of our member organizations are providing workshops, clinics, resource fairs, and other events supporting wildfire recovery.
+To see what events have been shared with us, visit our Events Calendar page.

 Eaton Fire Collaborative (EFC) LTRG